 The Weedy Things

-Is It Legal to Travel with CBD Internationally?
+Is It Legal to Travel Internationally with CBD?

 The answer is not straightforward.
 While some countries allow the possession and use of CBD, others strictly prohibit it—even if it contains 0% THC.
 The legality depends on: